Monterey High School (Monterey, California): SPARC

 The Sports Professions and Recreation Careers Academy (SPARC) is funded by state grants and offers classes in sports, sports medicine and other recreational fields.
 SPARC reaches out to at-risk students who may not have access to higher education and who may require stronger accountability to succeed.
 Field trips include those to various technical colleges with prominent programs in athletics and sports medicine.

+Programs

+Monterey High School offers a number of programs for students to enhance their academic experience.